Sasha Gordon

 The Institute of Contemporary Art, Miami, presented a solo exhibition of Gordon’s work titled Surrogate Self in 2023.
 Other recent solo presentations featuring the artist’s work include The Flesh Disappears, But Continues to Ache, Steven Friedman Gallery, London (2023); Hands of Others, Jeffrey Deitch, New York (2022); and Enters Thief, Matthew Brown, Los Angeles (2021).

 Her work has been included in group presentations including Overflow, Afterglow: New Work in Chromatic Figuration, Jewish Museum, New York (2024), and Heroic Bodies, Rudolph Tegners Museum og Statuepark, Dronningmølle, Denmark (2022).
-Since 2023, a work by Gordon has been a part of Love Languages, a thematic collection display installed at the Museum of Fine Arts, Houston.
+In 2023, a work by Gordon was part of Love Languages, a thematic collection display installed at the Museum of Fine Arts, Houston.

 In 2024, David Zwirner announced the representation of the artist in collaboration with Matthew Brown, New York and Los Angeles.

-Gordon’s work is held in the Baltimore Museum of Art; Cantor Arts Center at Stanford University, California; Dallas Museum of Art; Hammer Museum, Los Angeles; Institute of Contemporary Art, Miami; Los Angeles County Museum of Art; Museu de Arte Contemporânea de Serralves, Porto; and Museum of Fine Arts, Houston.
+Gordon’s work is held in the Art Bridges Foundation, Bentonville, Arkansas; Baltimore Museum of Art; Brooklyn Museum, New York; Cantor Arts Center at Stanford University, California; Dallas Museum of Art; Hammer Museum, Los Angeles; Institute of Contemporary Art, Miami; Los Angeles County Museum of Art; Museu de Arte Contemporânea de Serralves, Porto; Museum of Fine Arts, Houston; and the Whitney Museum of American Art, New York.

 The artist lives and works in New York.